Blueprint Travelers

 The view of the opera house and harbor bridge while on the walk between Sydney Harbor and Mrs. Macquarie's Chair

-The walk along the waterfront from the Circular Quay to Mrs. Macquarie’s Chair gives you a beautiful view of the harbor and the Opera House against the skyline and harbor bridge.
+The walk along the Sydney Harbour waterfront from the Circular Quay to Mrs. Macquarie’s Chair gives you a beautiful view of the harbor and the Opera House against the skyline and harbor bridge.
 It also takes you towards the Royal Botanic Gardens where you can wander within a beautiful park.

 The Blue Mountains